adampash/adampash.github.io/_posts/2013-09-25-hacker-school.md

 I did not get the job.
 Two other editors were hired, and I took a job at a [Ted Nugent-based reality TV show](http://www.thesportsmanchannel.com/programming/descriptions/description.php?ID=579).
 While at work, I used my remote access setup to write and hack on a WordPress blog I'd put together, learning a tiny bit in the process about copying and pasting snippets of PHP.

 A few months later, Gina emailed me to ask if I was still interested in the job at Lifehacker.
 I said yes, and spent the next several months pretending I knew way more about technology, computers, and the internet than I did, until eventually I did know a little about those things.
-In my spare time, I continued pushing my limited coding skills, first in PHP (I used my home server to stream music from my home computer to other computers via the web), then in an obscure Windows scripting language called AutoHotkey, and eventually to Ruby, JavaScript, and a smattering of other languages and frameworks along the way.
+In my spare time, I continued pushing my limited coding skills, first learning a little HTML/CSS/PHP, [^streaming] then in an obscure Windows scripting language called AutoHotkey, [^ahk] and eventually to Ruby, JavaScript, and a smattering of other languages and frameworks along the way. [^other]

 I spent the next seven years, in my spare time, falling in love with programming.
-Days at Lifehacker (first as an associate editor, later as editor-in-chief), nights coding.
+Days at Lifehacker (first as an associate editor, which is what we now call a "writer", eventually as editor-in-chief), nights coding.

 I left Lifehacker at the beginning of this year and joined a startup.
 I left that startup at the beginning of this month (another post) with one very specific goal in mind: I want to become a much better coder, and I want to spend my time making things with code.

-For twelve weeks, starting next Monday, September 30, I'll be attending [Hacker School](https://www.hackerschool.com/), which is:
+For twelve weeks, starting next Monday, September 30, I'll be attending [Hacker School](https://www.hackerschool.com/):

 > a three-month, full-time school in New York for becoming a better programmer.
 We're free as in beer, and provide space, a little structure, time to focus, and a friendly community of smart builders dedicated to self-improvement.